 When you boil it down, an educational test is a sample of behavior that is evaluated to make a judgment about a child’s academic strengths and needs.
 To test reading fluency, for example, a child reads a passage out loud (behavior), the tester records the child’s reading speed and accuracy (evaluation), and that speed and accuracy is converted to a score that can be readily interpreted in terms, say, of the relationship between the child’s performance and expected reading fluency for her age (judgment).
-Achievement tests in general do a good job of helping educators understand student strengths and needs so they can build on student strengths and address student needs.
+Achievement tests, in general, do an excellent job of helping educators understand student strengths and needs so they can build on student strengths and address student needs.

 More and more, educators are coming to embrace the importance of supporting student social-emotional learning because of its clear effect on student success in school and life.
 For educators who want to support student SEL as intentionally as they support student mastery of academic success, assessment has an important role to play to clarify student strengths and needs so that educators can build on student strengths and address student needs.

 But academic skills and SEL are different from one another.
 On a math test, there are right and wrong answers that provide insight into student math skills.
 Are there right and wrong ways to “do” SEL?
-It turns out, the answer is mostly yes, and the ways of assessing SEL skills can look a lot like achievement tests.
+It turns out, that the answer is mostly yes, and the ways of assessing SEL skills can look a lot like achievement tests.
 But they don’t always.

 Direct versus Survey Assessments